gtrubio192/workout-timer-react-hooks/README.md

 Once the timer for an individual task gets to zero, the next task will automatically display and start counting down.

 Yes, essentially its a glorified self completing to-do list.
-Inspiration came by doing circuit workouts and I noticed there was no good way on my phone to notify me when to switch to the next workout.
+Inspiration came by doing circuit workouts and this app solves the following:
+- notifications when to switch to the next workout
+- custom time for each task
+- auto start of timer for each task

 Hope this helps all your at home workouts :]